This vegan lemon cake is pure lemony perfection!

 And don’t these layers look fat and gorgeous?
 They rise just beautifully!

-So there isn’t any specific egg replacer in this recipe, unless you count the baking soda/vinegar combination, which definitely acts together to create some crucial baking science that I won’t claim to understand but as you can see, it all just works!
+So there isn’t any specific egg replacer in this recipe, unless you count the baking soda/vinegar combination, which definitely acts together to create some crucial baking science that causes the cake to rise beautifully.
+Somehow it all just works.

 That’s all I’ve ever done with my cakes, try things and see if they work, and they definitely do!
 At least the ones published here do, the failures don’t make it to the blog (of course).